 Butler University is a private university in Indianapolis, Indiana.
 Founded in 1855 and named after founder Ovid Butler, the university has over 60 major academic fields of study in six colleges: Lacy School of Business, College of Communication, College of Education, College of Liberal Arts and Sciences, College of Pharmacy and Health Sciences, and Jordan College of the Arts.
 It comprises a 295-acre campus located approximately five miles from downtown Indianapolis.

 Crown Hill Cemetery, located approximately 2.8 miles from the center of downtown Indianapolis, is the resting place of some of the city's most prominent women and men.
-The cemetery was incorporated on September 25, 1863 as a non-sectarian, non-denominational, and non-profit facility.
+The cemetery was incorporated on September 25, 1863 as a non-sectarian, non-denominational, and non-profit facility, initially presenting an impressive view overlooking the city of Indianapolis.
 Crown Hill is the third largest cemetery in the United States not administered by the federal government.
 The grounds span approximately 555 acres and contain 25 miles of paved roadway and over 150 different types of trees and plants.
 More than 200,000 bodies are interred at the grounds, with approximately 1,500 new burials occurring at the site per annum.
+More than 25,000 people come to Crown Hill annually, often visiting on Memorial Day or Veterans Day.
 The cemetery was added to the National Register of Historic Places in 1973.

 United States Representative Julia Carson (July 8, 1938 – December 15, 2007) lived in this house for more than thirty years, from before she rose to political prominence until her death at age sixty-nine.
 A Democrat known for her progressive ideals, extended political service, and down-to-earth demeanor, Carson was the first women and the first African American to represent Indianapolis.